Dr Dan Howdon

 Student education

-I teach health economics as part of various undergraduate and postgraduate modules & am available for PhD supervision.
+I teach health economics and research study skills as part of various undergraduate and postgraduate modules & am available for PhD supervision.

 Research groups and institutes